wp-plugins/wordpress-tooltips/readme.txt

 == Changelog ==

-=Free Version 3.1.1 =
+= Version 3.1.1 =
+New features for free version 3.1.1:
-New "Tooltips Global Settings" sub menu,  allow users select "Keyword Matching Mode" You can select:
+New "Tooltips Global Settings" sub menu,  allow users select "Keyword Matching Mode":
+You can select:
-a: "Add tooltips to the first matching keyword in the same page" or
+1. "Add tooltips to the first matching keyword in the same page" or
-b: "Add tooltips to all matching keyword in the same page"
+2. "Add tooltips to all matching keyword in the same page"

-=Pro Version 3.1.2 =
+= Version 3.1.2 =
+New features for Pro version 3.1.2:
 1: Add Tooltips To Menu Items
 2: Tooltips Global Settings allow users select "Keyword Matching Mode"
 3: Some tweaks

 = Version 3.0.1 =
 Upgrade to the jquery 1.7.2, support more browser